 See § 2.6 of RR Appendix 30B.

-11 If the payments are not received in accordance with the provisions of Council Decision 482, as amended, on the implementation of cost recovery for satellite network filings, the Bureau shall cancel the publication specified in § 8.5 and 8.12 and the corresponding entries in the Master Register under § 8.11, after informing the administration concerned.
+11 If the payments are not received in accordance with the provisions of Council Decision 482, as amended, on the implementation of cost recovery for satellite network filings, the Bureau shall cancel the publication specified in § 8.5 and 8.12 and the corresponding entries in the Master Register under § 8.11 or 8.16bis, as appropriate, after informing the administration concerned.
 The Bureau shall inform all administrations of such action and that any resubmitted notice shall be considered to be a new notice.
 The Bureau shall send a reminder to the notifying administration not later than two months prior to the deadline for the payment in accordance with the above-mentioned Council Decision 482, unless the payment has already been received.
-See also Resolution 905 (WRC-07)*.
-(WRC-07)

-* Note by the Secretariat: This Resolution was abrogated by WRC-12.
+(WRC-19)

-22 If the payments are not received in accordance with the provisions of Council Decision 482, as amended, on the implementation of cost recovery for satellite network filings, the Bureau shall cancel the publication specified in § 5.1.10 and the corresponding entries in the Master Register under § 5.2.2, 5.2.2.1 or 5.2.2.2, as appropriate, and the corresponding entries included in the Plan on and after 3 June 2000 or in the List, as appropriate, after informing the administration concerned.
+22 If the payments are not received in accordance with the provisions of Council Decision 482, as amended, on the implementation of cost recovery for satellite network filings, the Bureau shall cancel the publication specified in § 5.1.10 and the corresponding entries in the Master Register under § 5.2.2, 5.2.2.1, 5.2.2.2 or 5.2.6, as appropriate, and the corresponding entries included in the Plan on and after 3 June 2000 or in the List, as appropriate, after informing the administration concerned.
 The Bureau shall inform all administrations of such action.
 The Bureau shall send a reminder to the notifying administration not later than two months prior to the deadline for the payment in accordance with the above-mentioned Council Decision 482 unless the payment has already been received.
-See also Resolution 905 (WRC-07)*.
-(WRC-07)

-* Note by the Secretariat: This Resolution was abrogated by WRC-12.
+(WRC-19)

 The only exception is the coordination trigger for RR No. 9.13 in the frequency band 1 668-1 668.4 MHz but developing a tool to address this very specific case should not lead to any major difficulty.

+2bis Draft new Resolution [A7(E)-AP30B] (WRC-19) applies.

 1 The Bureau shall also identify the specific satellite networks with which coordination needs to be effected.